YaoGroup/DIFFICE_jax/model/README.md

 ### `loss.py`

-Generate the total loss function for PINN training on assimilating remote-sensing data of ice shelves and inferring their effective viscosity.
+Involving essential functions to generate the total loss function for PINN training on assimilating remote-sensing data of ice shelves and inferring their effective viscosity.
+The mathematical formation of the loss function for inferring isotropic viscosity via regular PINNs is provided here.
+The description for inferring anisotorpic viscosity is given here.
+The loss function for XPINNs is given here